palahsu/TrojanDelete-PC/README.md

   - The "clean" version will actually help one delete unneeded files from their computer, such as cache of the three major browsers, log and error reporting files Windows makes, etc. For a full list, please see the source code.
 However, it will still do a fake scan(tree command) to make it look more official ¯\\\_(ツ)\_/¯.

 # Requirements to Use:
 This program uses MS-DOS batch programming, along with Visual Basic.
-On a said computer, the Windows Command Prompt(cmd.exe) must be present, along with wscript.exe or cscript.exe to run the Visual Basic.
-<sub>which is literally every default windows installation xD shush<sub>
+On a said computer, the Windows Command Prompt(cmd.exe) must be present, along with wscript.exe or cscript.exe to run the Visual Basic. which is literally every default windows installation xD shush.

 # What this repository contains...
 The repository has two folders: